Fluticasone / salmeterol Side Effects

 Not all side effects for fluticasone / salmeterol may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to fluticasone / salmeterol: inhalation aerosol liquid, inhalation aerosol powder, inhalation disk

-Check with your doctor immediately if any of the following side effects occur while taking fluticasone / salmeterol:More common
+You should check with your doctor immediately if any of these side effects occur when taking fluticasone / salmeterol:More common

 - Black, tarry stools